 Wonders of Wildlife (Recommended for grades K-8)

 To schedule your classroom for a program, call Debbie Burkman, 4-H Youth Development Educator, at the UW-Extension office at 262-741-4959.
 Please have two or three dates in mind when you call.
 If multiple classrooms in your building are interested in the same program, please try to coordinate your schedules if it’s feasible.
-Once your date is confirmed by phone, complete the 2017 4-H Science Lab Registration Form and mail it in to the Walworth County UW-Extension office.
+Once your date is confirmed by phone, complete the registration form and mail it in to the Walworth County UW-Extension office.
 You will be billed for the registration fees at a later date.
 Please do not send money with your registration.

 For more information about our School Enrichment programs, contact Debbie Burkman at the Walworth County UW-Extension office at 262-741-4959.